Ulcerative colitis (UC) is a chronic and ambiguous disease afflicting the rectum as well as sometimes, the entire colon.

-H. Hanai and colleagues from the Department of Endoscopic and Photodynamic Medicine, Hamamatsu University School of Medicine in Japan, enrolled 89 patients with ulcerative colitis in a trial to evaluate the efficacy of circumin as a maintenance therapy in patients with UC.
+H. Hanai and colleagues from the Department of Endoscopic and Photodynamic Medicine, Hamamatsu University School of Medicine in Japan, enrolled 89 patients with ulcerative colitis in a trial to evaluate the efficacy of curcumin as a maintenance therapy in patients with UC.

-Approximately half of the patients received 1 gram of circumin, and the other half received placebo.
+Approximately half of the patients received 1 gram of curcumin, and the other half received placebo.
 All treatments were in addition to sulfasalazine or mesalamine, and administered after the morning and evening meal, for 6 months of treatment.

-Circumin can be found at most any health food store as a standardized supplement, usually formulated in a capsule.
+Curcumin can be found at most any health food store as a standardized supplement, usually formulated in a capsule.
 The majority of sources suggest that a dose of 400-600 mg should be administered 2-3 times daily.

 Barley (Hordeum vulgare)

 Barley, a common cereal, is eaten as a staple food in many countries and is often used as an ingredient in baked products and soups.
-Barley malt is useful in the making of beer and as a sweetener.
+Barley malt is used in the making of beer and as a sweetener.

-Recently, there has been an interest in the use of germinated barley food stuff (GBF) as a medicinal herb for ulcerative colitis and variety of other diseases.
+Recently, there has been an interest in the use of germinated barley foodstuff (GBF) as a medicinal herb for ulcerative colitis and variety of other diseases.

-H. Hanai, MD, and investigators with the Department of Endoscopic and Photodynamic Medicine at Hamamatsu University School of Medicine in Japan, enrolled 54 patients with UC in a state of remission, to determine the efficacy of germinated barley foodstuff at maintaining this state of remission.
+H. Hanai, MD, and investigators with the Department of Endoscopic and Photodynamic Medicine at Hamamatsu University School of Medicine in Japan enrolled 54 patients with UC in a state of remission, to determine the efficacy of germinated barley foodstuff at maintaining this state of remission.